Visual C++ in Visual Studio

 How to use the Visual Studio IDE to create projects, edit code, link to libraries, compile, debug, create unit tests, do static analysis, deploy, and more.

-Compilers and Build Tools
+Projects and Build Systems

 Debugging Native Code